Introduction to Thailand Part 5

 Beliefs & Perspectives in Thailand-Head is High, and Feet are Low

-In Thailand, the top of your head is the essential part of one’s body because that’s where a person’s spirit dwells.
+In Thailand, the top of one's head is the essential part of one’s body because that’s where a person’s spirit dwells.
 For this reason, never touch a person's head, even if you are a good friend.
-Although among people who are in love, this limitation is often broken.
+However, this limitation is often broken among people who are in love.
 A quick apology is in order if you touch a person’s head.

 If you ever get your haircut in Thailand, you will observe the hairdresser or barber asking permission or apologizing before they feel your head.
 Interestingly, patting a child’s head is widely accepted and frequently seen.